-6.6.11 Rx Mode dPMR
+6.6.11 Rx Mode Formatted

-In Rx dPMR mode operation (\$C1, Mode Control = \$0011), the CMX7241/7341 will automatically start searching for frame synchronisation.
+In Rx Formatted mode operation (\$C1, Mode Control = \$0011), the CMX7241/7341 will automatically start searching for frame synchronisation.
 When a valid frame sync sequence is detected, an 'FS detect' IRQ is asserted and the data demodulator is enabled.
-If the burst is then accepted a 'Called' IRQ is asserted and the first Message Info or CCH Info block is loaded into the C-BUS RxData registers with a 'Data Ready' IRQ.
+If the burst is then accepted a 'Called' IRQ is asserted and the first data block is loaded into the C-BUS RxData registers with a 'Data Ready' IRQ.
+FS1 is indicated when a Preamble + SW is detected, FS2 is indicated if only a SW is detected.
 If the control channel fields indicate that the burst is a voice call, and use of the CMX6x8 vocoder has been enabled, received payload data will be sent to it directly for decoding.
 Otherwise payload data is loaded into the C-BUS RxData registers with a 'Data Ready' IRQ to indicate when each new block is available.
 If 'soft' data mode has been selected, the payload data is encoded in 4-bit log-likelihood-ratio format and the host must be able to service the 'Data Ready' IRQs and RxData registers at four times the normal rate to avoid overflow.
+The device will continue demodulating the input signal until the host resets the Mode bits to Tx or IDLE, or the modem detects the end of a call and restarts the framesync search automatically.